szabgab/slides/python/async.md

 {i: await}
 {i: gather}

-* This is the almost the same example but we wait in parallel.
+* This is almost the same example but we wait in parallel.
-* Run both of these using the `time` command of Linux
+* This now finishes 1 sec faster.
+It finishes when the longest wait ends.

 ![](examples/async/print_async.py)
 ![](examples/async/print_async.out)